Are you interested in different cat breeds?

 |Body Color||Creamy white with a variety of color points on tail, legs, ears, and face|

 Siamese and Balinese are closely related; therefore, they share many traits.
-Just like Siamese, Balinese are intelligent, curious, and outgoing cats with amazing communication skills.
+Just like Siamese, the Balinese are intelligent, curious, and outgoing cats with amazing communication skills.
 They are known for their playful, inquisitive, friendly, and intelligent nature and also for their striking beauty.

 Balinese are vocal and rather demanding.
 They are often in tune with your mood and always there to share your joy and cheer you up when you are sad.
 Because of their vocal and chatty personality, they are always eager to tell you their views on food, love, and life.
 They do not get along with people who think that cats are just to be seen, not heard.